kylie-kiaying/quick-notes-tracker/README.md

 npm install
 npm run dev
 ```
-This will start the development server, and you can access the notes page at http://localhost:3000 in your web browser.
+This will start the development server, and you can access the notes page on your localhost in your web browser.

 ## Usage